Let’s get you up and rolling on a bicycle!

 Truth be told, the best bike for you to buy is whatever one you like the best.

-I think it’s wise to get a bike shop’s help in buying a bike that fits you, but other than that, go nuts.
-Yeah, suck it up and go find a bike shop in your area here.
+I think it’s wise to get a bike shop’s help in buying a bike that fits you.
+Even though you can adjust your bicycle to fit (more on this next section), it could still be potentially too large or small.
+Here’s how to find a bike shop in your area.

 Now, bikes do cost money.
 Expect to spend a few hundred bucks minimum at your bike shop.
 You don’t have to spend thousands, but you’ll have more fun on a decent bike than a heavy, crappy one from a department store.

 If you must buy as cheaply as possible, in my opinion, most people are best served with a steel-framed 80’s road bike.
-They’re cheap, nearly indestructible, and easy to find on Cragslist.
+They’re cheap, nearly indestructible, and easy to find on Craigslist.